Keep Our Eyes on Jesus to Make Sense of the World

 And his servant said to him, “Alas, my master!
 What shall we do?”
 2 Kings 6:15

 Elisha is not troubled.
 He understands the logical failures of the Syrian King.
-If Elisha is a man of God moved by God then God will not be surprised by a night march.
-God will take care of Elisha, his servant and the people of Dothan.
+Since Elisha is a man of God moved by God to opposed the Syrian King, God will protect him.
+God is not be surprised by a night march or a giant army.
+God will take care of Elisha, his servant and the people of Dothan despite what the situation looks like on human terms.
 God will destroy the plans of those who oppose Him.
 Elisha simply needs to keep his eyes on the Lord and watch Him work.
+It is this simple logic that guides the faithful servants of God throughout the Bible.
+Where God guides, God provides.

+The servant does not have Elisha’s faith.
+This lack of faith causes him to fall into despair.
+God is not part of his equation so things just look hopeless.
 In an act of kindness to the servant, Elisha prays that the servant could see what Elisha could see, God’s perspective on the situation.
+God’s view on the situation changes everything.

 So he answered, “Do not fear, for those who are with us are more than those who are with them.”
 And Elisha prayed, and said, “Lord, I pray, open his eyes that he may see.”
 Then the Lord opened the eyes of the young man, and he saw.
 And behold, the mountain was full of horses and chariots of fire all around Elisha.